Igmat/baset/README.md

 7. [`baset-resolver-pixi`](./packages/baset-resolver-pixi) - simple plugin that resolver [pixi](http://www.pixijs.com/) DisplayObject as `base64` encoded image

 ## Roadmap
-Unfortunately, not yet ready, but you may find our nearest goals at [our board](https://github.com/Igmat/baset/projects/1)
+You may track progress for first stable release at [this milestone](https://github.com/Igmat/baset/milestone/1)

 ## Changelog
 Recent changes can be viewed on the [CHANGELOG.md](CHANGELOG.md)